 Standard lighting and laser light are a perfect combination at a event.
-More and more it is operated by the same person, that does lighting for years, with his standard lighting control equipment.
+More and more it is operated by the same person, that does lighting for years, with his standard lighting control equipment like a dmx console.

 Show laser have been used a lot in discothecs and at outdoor events in the past, but now also find their way more and more into industrial and high class event productions.